Responsible Gambling Guide for Aussies

 BetBlocker

-The registry gives real-time updates of blacklisted platforms using advanced technology which makes it impossible for somebody else to circumvent its provisions regardless of the mode chosen.
-Moreover, they have information material that educates parents about youth gambling so that they may protect their children from future issues related to this matter.
+The registry provides real-time updates on blacklisted platforms, utilizing advanced technology that makes it impossible for someone else to circumvent its provisions, regardless of the chosen mode.
+Moreover, they have informational materials that educate parents about youth gambling, enabling them to protect their children from future issues related to this matter.
 The app includes an anonymous feedback option for users to report any non-compliant platforms.
-Thus, this is an approach that not only offers protection but also allows the community to participate in curbing online gambling risks, making it a safer digital environment.
+Thus, this approach not only offers protection but also enables the community to participate in mitigating online gambling risks, thereby creating a safer digital environment.

 • Self-exclusion and Parent modes